-Find that the student has presented new information that is material to the decision or outcome of the case.
-Upon this finding, the Appellate Officer shall conduct or request appropriate additional steps (such as requesting additional investigation by the SSAO) and/or modify the decision and outcome accordingly.
+Find that the student has presented new information that is

+appropriate additional steps (such as requesting additional investigation by the SSAO) and/or modify the decision and outcome accordingly.
 The Appellate Officer will notify the student in writing of the decision, typically within ten (10) business days of completing the review.